arthurhsu/rdb/BACKGROUND.md

 ### Limitations of Lovefield

 Lovefield loads all data from IndexedDB into memory during initial load.
-This means that Lovefield will be constrainted for small app usage only.
+This means that Lovefield will be constrained for small app usage only.

-Why Lovefied does something like this?
+Why Lovefield does something like this?
 Because it needs to provide long-lived, fine-controlled transaction that meets SQL behaviors.
 On the other hand, it's also unlikely to implement that in today's JavaScript without loading everything into memory.